hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fabric-operations-console.md

 - New feature

 #### Description
-Added the ability to append ordering nodes to an existing cluster that are * not * using a system channel.
+- Added the ability to append ordering nodes to an existing cluster that are * not * using a system channel.
+- This also introduces some performance improvements by eliminating some redundant apis/spam

             </td>